-- Keep the size of the gathering to a maximum of 40 people, or split into smaller groups when the total exceeds 40.
-The organizer of the gathering is responsible to implement the outdoor gathering guidelines for this level, to communicate them to participants as needed, and to provide a means of virtual participation if applicable.
+Keep the gathering to a size that can ensure proper distancing, or split it into smaller groups if necessary for distancing.
+The organizer of the gathering is responsible to implement the outdoor gathering guidelines for this level, to communicate them to participants as needed, and to provide a means of virtual participation.

 All participants will sign in, and the organizer will keep a copy of the sign-in sheet for two weeks in case contract tracing should be necessary.